-16. Prevailing Wage and Apprentices:

-To the extent made applicable by law, performance of this contract shall be in conformity with the provisions of California Labor Code, Division 2, Part 7, Chapter 1, commencing with Section 1720 relating to prevailing wages which must be paid to workers employed on a public work as defined in Labor Code §§ 1720, et seq.; and shall be in conformity with Title 8 of the California Code of Regulations §§ 200 et seq., relating to apprenticeship.
-Contractor shall comply with the provisions thereof at the commencement of Services to be provided herein, and thereafter during the term of this Contract.
-A breach of the requirements of this section shall be deemed a material breach of this contract A copy of the relevant prevailing wage as defined in Labor Code §1770 et seq. is on file with the Department of Transportation, County of Nevada, 950 Maidu Avenue, Nevada City, California 95959.
-Copies will be provided upon request.
+15. Prevailing Wage and Apprentices To the extent made applicable by law, performance of this Agreement shall be in conformity with the provisions of California Labor Code, Division 2, Part 7, Chapter 1, commencing with section 1720 relating to prevailing wages which must be paid to workers employed on a public work as defined in Labor Code section 1720, et seq., and shall be in conformity with Title 8 of the California Code of Regulations section 200 et seq., relating to apprenticeship.
+Where applicable: